-Optimal Phytosterol Dose,
+Transcript: Optimal Phytosterol Dose

-If our enterocyte trash recovery bins are half filled with phytosterols might vitamins get crowded out too?
-We didn’t know until last year, but the answer is no, even with a whopping 9 gram dose.
+If our enterocyte trash recovery bins are half-filled with phytosterols, might vitamins get crowded out, too?
+We didn’t know, until last year.
+But the answer is no, even with a whopping nine-gram dose.
 Vitamin absorption was unaffected.
-“Plant stanols dose-dependently decrease bad cholesterol concentrations, but not antioxidant concentrations in our blood
+Plant stanols dose-dependently decrease bad cholesterol concentrations, but not antioxidant concentrations in our blood.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Kerry Skinner.

 Please consider volunteering to help out on the site.